PredatorFeesh/WatchParty/README.md

 ## Linting

 We are now subject to the mighty linter (deploy will soon be too).
+We follow airbnb (with some edits) on the frontend.

 ### Frontend